Meritor

-Meritor, Inc. was an American corporation headquartered in Troy, Michigan, which manufactures automobile components for military suppliers, trucks, and trailers.
+Meritor, Inc. is an American corporation headquartered in Troy, Michigan, which manufactures automobile components for military suppliers, trucks, and trailers.
 Meritor is a Fortune 500 company.

 In 1997, Rockwell International spun off its automotive business as Meritor.
 In 2000, Arvin Meritor was formed from the merger of Meritor Automotive, Inc., and Arvin Industries, Inc. On February 1, 2011, the company announced that it would revert its name to Meritor, Inc. in late March.
 The name change was successfully completed and launched on March 30, 2011.
 On February 22, 2022, Cummins announced to acquire Meritor for $3.7 billion.
 The acquisition closed on August 3 of that year.

 Executive management

 Charles "Chip" McClure, former president and COO of Federal Mogul Corp., served as the CEO of Meritor from 2004 to 2013.
-Under his management, Meritor completed the divestiture of the passenger vehicle business segment in January 2011.
+Under his management, Meritor completed the sale of the passenger vehicle business segment in January 2011.
 This officially categorized this global manufacturer/supplier outside of the automotive industry.
 With its focus on commercial vehicle system component production, Meritor announced continuous sales loss with total revenue at $63 million in 2011 and $52 million in 2012.

 In August 2013, Ivor J.”Ike” Evans was named as the interim CEO of Meritor.
 He had been a member of Board of Directors of Meritor Inc. since 2005 and had previously served as the president and chief operating officer of Union Pacific Railroad from 1998 to 2004, and as the vice chairman of Union Pacific Cooperation from January 2004 to 2005.
 In July 2015, Jeffrey "Jay" Craig was named CEO of Meritor; he was succeeded by Chris Villavarayan in 2020.
 Jennifer Rumsey was named CEO in August 2022.